 What are the quantity and qualifications for volunteer drinkers?

-It is suggested there be one volunteer drinker for every three to five participants.
-They must be at least 21 years old and should be physically capable of performing the SFSTs.
+must be at least 21 years old and should be physically capable of performing the SFSTs.
 It is preferred police officers not be used as volunteer drinkers and is strongly recommended drinkers be alcohol and drug free.